Collection Development Policy

 The right to privacy and freedom of intellectual pursuit are core values of the Olin College Library and the library profession as a whole.
 We maintain the privacy of patron circulation records as recommended by the American Library Association and will not disclose these records, either casually or upon request.
 Requests for research or reference consultation will also remain confidential.
 Records containing information about patrons are kept to the minimum needed to maintain library workflows.back to top

-PLEASE NOTE: The Library is not accepting donations of books or other physical media at this time.
-Please email firstname.lastname@example.org for more information.
+The Library is not accepting donations of books or other physical media at this time.
+Please email email@example.com for more information.back to top

 Open Access Policy